 Applicants whose initial application was not awarded are allowed for a one resubmission of their proposal, provided they believe that they have addressed meaningfully the critique received from the Review Panel.
 Resubmissions must occur no later than one year from the original submission.
 Resubmissions must take into consideration the length of the fellow's expected stay at the NIDDK as the research proposed should be completed during this time.
 The Review Panel will consider the accumulated preliminary data, if any, in support of the proposal.

 A full and complete application package, including all of the above items, should be submitted.
-In addition, a Cover Letter must be included containing a point by point response to the critique in the Summary Statement and an outline of how the reviewers' comments and suggestions were addressed in the revised application.
+In addition, a Cover Letter must be included with a point by point response of how the reviewers' comments and suggestions were addressed in the revised application.
 Letters of Recommendation do not need to be resubmitted unless the applicant prefers to obtain new references.

-There are two award cycles in each year, and the submission deadlines are: the first week of March and September.
-The deadline for each cycle will be announced three months before through email.
+There are two award cycles in each year, and the submission deadlines are: March 1 and September 1.
 The time lag from the application submission until receipt of funding will be approximately 2-3 months.

 Review Panel/Selection Committee

 A Review Panel consisting of Principal Investigators from NIDDK´s Intramural Research Program will be convened.
-The group will evaluate the candidate's credentials, the proposed basic or clinical research plan, and the training/career development plan.
-The Panel/Committee will forward recommendations to the Scientific Director of NIDDK for approval of the award.
+It is expected that Principal Investigators whose fellows choose to apply for the award will participate in the Review Panel rotation and will serve on the Panel at least once in every third cycle or every 18 months.
+The Review Panel will evaluate the candidate's credentials, the proposed basic or clinical research plan, and the training/career development plan.
+The Panel will forward recommendations to the Scientific Director of NIDDK for approval of the award.